sidharthramesh-TA/genai/BERT/BERT.md

 Example 2

-BERT is able to discern dynamic embeddings based on context as opposed to context free models like word2Vec which generate static embeddings.
-This is due to the magic done by multi head attention mechanism.
+BERT is able to discern dynamic embeddings based on context as opposed to context free models like word2Vec which generate static embeddings without taking context into account.
+This is due to the impact of multi head attention mechanism [18].
+What multi head attention here means is that each word in the sentence is related to all the words and thereby a relationship is derived.

 ![Sentence A- BERT](image-17.png)

-BERT generating the representation of each word in the sentence
+BERT generating the representation of each word in the sentence.

+Here `RHe` implies representation of the word `He` also called _embedding_

 Difference between BERT versions like base and large are the number of layers of encoders.
 Base contains 12 layers whereas large contains 24.